cameraui/sdk/go/docs/api/plugin.md

 	type LicensePlateDetectionInterface interface {
 	    // TestPlates runs detection on a single image captured by the UI test
 	    // panel and returns the result for preview rendering.
+A number in
+	    // config["threshold"] is the lowest confidence to return, without it the
+	    // plugin's default applies.
 	    TestPlates(imageData []byte, metadata ImageMetadata, config map[string]any) (*LicensePlateDetectionResponse, error)
 	    // DetectLicensePlates runs detection on a pre-decoded video frame.
 	    DetectLicensePlates(frame VideoFrameData, config map[string]any) (*LicensePlateDetectionResponse, error)